Looking for the Free Community Support Group?

 (Find a Renal Dietician in your area HERE.
 Scroll down about halfway and choose TeleHealth or In-Person.)

-If you are in stages 3, 4, or 5, you may need to monitor potassium, sodium, phosphorus, and possibly protein.
-If you have diabetes, carbohydrates are also important to consider.
-Fluids may also come into play in late stages.
+🌟Consult with a renal dietitian: They will help you determine your restriction numbers by reviewing your GFR, medications, labs, activity levels, etc., to establish your maximum daily intake and nutrient limitations.
+For CKD stages 3, 4, or 5, you may need to monitor potassium, sodium, phosphorus, and protein.
+If you have diabetes, carbohydrates are also essential to consider.
+In the late stages, fluids may also come into play.

-Here’s how they are defined or broken down according to eGFR.
+🌟Here’s how numbers are defined or broken down according to eGFR.

 Stage 2: 60-89